 (Alighieri, Inferno, XXXIII v.
 79-84)

-The story of the della Gherardesca Counts is part of the city of Pisa as well as the Leaning Tower, and any true Pisan will be able to tell you about it.
+The story of the Della Gherardesca Counts is part of the city of Pisa and the Leaning Tower, and any true Pisan will be able to tell you about it.

-Nowadays, Pisa is quite a small city extremely famous in Italy for its renowned university which was founded in 1343, being the 11th one in the world.
-The city hosts two specialty schools as well, the Institute Sant’ Anna, very well versed in ground-breaking research, and most importantly La Scuola Normale Superiore (featured in the fourth picture below).
+Nowadays, Pisa is quite a small city extremely famous in Italy for its renowned university, founded in 1343, the 11th one in the world.
+The city also hosts two specialty schools, the Institute Sant’ Anna, very well-versed in ground-breaking research, and most importantly La Scuola Normale Superiore (featured in the fourth picture below).
 This University only accepts a handful of students and is particularly famous for its Physics and Mathematics departments.
-Several worldwide physicist, such as Enrico Fermi studied here, as well as some of our Presidenti della Repubblica, such as Carlo Azeglio Ciampi.
+Several worldwide physicists, such as Enrico Fermi, studied here, and some of our Presidenti della Repubblica, such as Carlo Azeglio Ciampi.

-I hope that you will like these blog posts and that you will support them and share them with your friends and family.
-Most of all, we hope that once things will resume back to normality, you will visit all the wonderful cities and places that we will be exploring together.
+I hope you will like these blog posts and support them and share them with your friends and family.
+Most of all, we hope that once things return to normal, you will visit all the wonderful cities and places we will explore together.

-Here at the Dante Alighieri Society of Michigan we are constantly working to bring you new and relevant content.
-Consider supporting us and learn Italian.
-Visit us at www.dantemichigan.org, for more information
+Here at the Dante Alighieri Society of Michigan, we constantly work to bring you new and relevant content.
+Consider supporting us and learning Italian.
+Visit us at www.dantemichigan.org for more information.